CartoDB/documentation/app/content/analytics-toolbox-snowflake/overview/getting-access.md

 #### Setup

 This step consists of setting up the Snowflake database where we want to install the toolbox.
-A Snowflake account and cluster are required.
+A Snowflake account is required.

 We'll create a schema named "carto" in the database where you want the CARTO Analytics Toolbox installed.